moonbitlang/moonbit-evolution/proposals/0011-lexmatch-expression.mbt.md

 - **Target**: The `StringView` or `BytesView` to be `lexmatch`ed.
 - **Match Strategy**: The strategy used to match patterns.
 It can be either `longest` or `first` (default).

-  In this proposal, we only focus on the `longest` match strategy.

 - **Catch-all case**: A case with a variable or wildcard `_` as its left-hand side, which matches any target.
 It is required to be placed at the end of the